meredithcook/meredithcook.github.io/_posts/2024-05-31-reading-roundup-may-2024.md

 I have to admit that I've been in a bit of a reading funk this year.
 I'm way behind on my reading goal for books.
 Part of the reason I started this monthly series is to keep myself accountable to reading *something,* and there are lots of great writers and articles out there.
 Here is a list of my favorite articles from May.

-Also, just a reminder that if you're a preacher, professor, researcher, student, or anyone who likes to highlight and take notes on what they're reading, Readwise (and its corrensponding reading app, Reader) has been a great too.
+Also, just a reminder that if you're a preacher, professor, researcher, student, or anyone who likes to highlight and take notes on what they're reading, Readwise (and its corrensponding reading app, Reader) has been a great tool.
 You can sign up for a free trial and get an extra month [with this link](https://readwise.io/i/meredith89){:target="_blank"}.
 (I get nothing from sharing this link, I just really like this tool.)

 ### [10 Ways to Know We're Leaning Toward the Son](https://chucklawless.com/2024/05/10-ways-to-know-were-leaning-toward-the-son/){:target="_blank"}
 Chuck Lawless